wso2/docs-is/en/docs/develop/apis/manage-user-stores-with-apis.md

     <tbody>
         <tr class="even">
             <th>Description</th>
-            <td>This operation tests the connection to the datasource used by a JDBC user store manager.</td>
+            <td>This operation tests the connection to the datasource used by a JDBC userstore manager.</td>
         </tr>
         <tr class="odd">
             <th>Permission Level</th>